-In the fall 2013, I will be teaching the following courses:
+In the Spring Semester of 2014, I will be teaching the following courses:

 ELI (Extended Learning Institute: on-line courses)

-NOVA Alexandria Campus Will Offer Business Chinese 2013 Fall Semester for the First Time
+NOVA Alexandria Campus Will Offer Business Chinese for Beginners for its 2014 Spring Semester for the First Time

 According to 2013 statistics from The US-China Business Council, since 2003, US exports to China have risen by 294%, making China the second-fastest growing market for US exports in the last decade.
 In 2012, China was the third-largest US export market, with top US exports including crop production, transportation equipment, computers and electronics and chemicals.
 China is now ranking behind only Canada and Mexico—the United States’ immediate neighbors and NAFTA trade partners.
 Over the last decade, US exports to China achieved an average annual growth of nearly 17%.
 China is rapidly becoming a world economic power.
 Those who know Chinese will be valuable to business.

-Northern Virginia Community College, Alexandria Campus will be offering two levels of business Chinese courses—Chinese 195: Business Chinese for Beginners (Textbook: The Startup Business Chinese)and Chinese 295: Chinese for Heritage Students (Textbook: Business Chinese for Success – Real Cases from Real Companies).
-These two business Chinese courses integrate communicative Chinese and business and commercial terms, provide students novice level (Chinese 195)and intermediate level practical Chinese language studies.
-Through the study of business etiquettes and Chinese culture and traditions,train and enhance students’cross-cultural communicative competence in business and commercial activities.
+Northern Virginia Community College, Alexandria Campus will be offering Business Chinese for Beginners (Textbook: The Startup Business Chinese).
+This course integrates communicative Chinese and business and commercial terms, provide students novice level (Chinese 103) practical Chinese language studies.
+Through instruction on business etiquette and Chinese culture and traditions, the course train and enhance students’cross-cultural communicative competence in business and commercial activities.

-Chinese 195: Business Chinese for Beginners。Classes meet after Labor Day Monday and Wednesday 7:50 to 9:15pm at the Alexandria Campus.
+Chinese 103: Business Chinese for Beginners。Classes meet Monday and Wednesday 4:30 to 5:45 pm at the Alexandria Campus (the first day of class will be on 1/13/14 ).
 The course is suitable for students with no previous Chinese language learning experience.

-If these courses meet your need, welcome to sign up for these courses at http://www.nvcc.edu/current-students/services-to-students/courses–schedules/index.html.
+If this course meets your need, welcome to sign up at http://www.nvcc.edu/current-students/services-to-students/courses–schedules/index.html.
 If you have questions about these courses, please feel free to contact Dr. Dali Tan at email@example.com.

 Below are brief introductions to the textbooks we will be using.